openalias/openalias-spec/oa2.md

 * If the sender is providing USDT (on any network), then a `usdt:poly` record should be fetched from `_openalias-payment`.
 * If the sender is providing USDC on Ethereum, then a `:eth` record should be fetched from `_openalias-payment`.
 * If the sender is providing DAI on Polygon, then a `:poly` record should be fetched from `_openalias-payment`.

+***Question: should we allow re-use of the same integer multiple times to signal to the sender an indifference between receive types?***

 ## OA2 Lists